rskanchi/Vennify/README.md

 - Customize each set's label and color.
 - Optionally, specify an output folder.

+!(Paste the gene or feature names)[docs/1Paste.png]

 #### Upload file

-- Upload a CSV with set columns (set1, set2, ...) and optional sign columns (sign1, sign2, ...).
+- Upload a `CSV` with set columns (set1, set2, ...) and optional sign columns (sign1, sign2, ...).
-- Sign columns could be the log2 fold change, correlation or any other numeric value indicating directionality of the gene/rows.
+- Sign columns could be the log2 fold change, correlation or any other numeric value indicating gene/feature directionality.
 - Select which columns to use as set and sign **in the same order** as set columns.
 - Choose custom colors for each set.

+!(Upload CSV file)[docs/2Upload.png]

 ### Output